The Weight Wins the Lynd Ward Prize 2026: Trauma and Ink in Black and White

 When trauma weighs... but the pencil weighs less ✏️

-The story is inspired by the author's grandfather's childhood, suggesting that in her family, drama is inherited, but so is the skill to draw it.
+The story is inspired by the author's grandfather's childhood, suggesting that in her family, drama is inherited, but so is the ability to draw it.
 Edie's father is a violent alcoholic, but at least he is not a superhero character with powers and emotional trauma.
-Mendes shows that to portray family dysfunction, you don't need CGI explosions: a trembling line and a poorly drawn glass of whiskey are enough.
+Mendes demonstrates that to portray family dysfunction, you don't need CGI explosions: a trembling line and a poorly drawn glass of whiskey are enough.